 Facebook experts do not give any specific claims or practices about the frequency of showing the same ad to a single user.
 But we should also consider the fact that people should not turn off your ad or label it as spam after they get annoyed by seeing it too many times.
 Do a little research and try to estimate how frequently people will notice your ad when it’s shown to them.
 A simple way of doing this is by rating the ad’s visuals.
 You should show each ad a minimum of 3 and a maximum of 10 times in Facebook’s newsfeed.
-For the sidebar, you could jump to a minimum of 10 and maximum of 40 ads.
+For the sidebar, you could jump to a minimum of 10 and a maximum of 40 ads.

 3. Optimized time slots

 Time frames matter the most in Facebook ads.
-If you ever noticed, there are some days and time frames when your posts get more likes and those days outperform as compared to rest of the days; that’s when you need to set up your ad campaigns.
-No campaign runs successful 24/7.
+If you ever noticed, there are some days and time frames when your posts get more likes and those days outperform as compared to the rest of the days; that’s when you need to set up your ad campaigns.
+No campaign runs successfully 24/7.
 So, analyze which days perform better in terms of conversions at the lowest CPA.
 You can go to your Facebook Ads Manager reports and use the Breakdown menu to break down your campaigns by day.

-4. Keep your ad-copy catchy and concise
+4. Keep your ad copy catchy and concise

 5. Facebook Messenger ads are the new cool

-6. Redeem bail-out checkouts via videos
+6. Redeem bailout checkouts via videos

 7. Placement plays a huge role

 Adidas, for instance, determined that using video with the collection feature of Facebook would be a useful way to display its Z.N.E Road Trip Hoodie’s various features.
-As a consequence, Addidas has been able to reduce conversion costs by 43 percent.
+As a result, Addidas has been able to reduce conversion costs by 43 percent.

 Once you become sure of the placement and format that is working best for bringing conversions, you can raise your bids on top-performing placements.
-But in case, if an ad placement doesn’t meet your targets, you may remove it from your ad set.
+But if an ad placement doesn’t meet your targets, you may remove it from your ad set.

 8. A/B Testing is a must